Bryce Dessner: Other collaborations and commissions

 Dessner is a frequent collaborator with many of the most creative and renowned musicians working today, such as Philip Glass, Bang on a Can All-Stars, and Glenn Kotche.
 Dessner served as the musical director for Matthew Ritchie's 'The Morning Line' installation, collaborating with Ritchie and a number of contemporary composers, including Lee Ranaldo and Evan Ziporyn.
 In 2011, Dessner collaborated with Ritchie again, composing a song entitled "To The Sea," which was used for Matthew Ritchie's performance art piece 'Monstrance.'
 'Monstrance' was performed in November 2011 on Venice Beach in Los Angeles, California.
 The performance was accompanied by a multi-media exhibition at L&M Arts, LA.

 On July 2, 2009, Dessner performed Steve Reich's "2×5" premiere alongside Reich at the Manchester International Festival.
-On Wednesday, January 25, 2012 at Stanford University and Friday, January 27, 2012 at Carnegie Hall, Dessner performed the world premiere of David Lang's new composition "death speaks" with Nico Muhly, Shara Worden, and Owen Pallett.
+On Wednesday, January 25, 2012, at Stanford University and Friday, January 27, 2012, at Carnegie Hall, Dessner performed the world premiere of David Lang's new composition "death speaks" with Nico Muhly, Shara Worden, and Owen Pallett.
 Dessner is also featured on the "death speaks" record, which he produced.

 Dessner and Jonny Greenwood of Radiohead performed "The Music Of Jonny Greenwood And Bryce Dessner" as part of the 2012 Holland Festival.
 For the performance, Bryce composed a piece entitled "Lachrimae" as well as performed two other pieces with his brother Aaron Dessner and the Amsterdam Sinfonietta.
 The program was performed at the Muziekgebouw aan 't IJ in Amsterdam and the Muziekgebouw Frits Philips in Eindhoven.

+After the success of Planetarium, Dessner further collaborated with Sufjan Stevens, providing additional guitar tracks on Stevens' "My Rajneesh" and "Make Me an Offer I Cannot Refuse" in 2020.
+He made a guest appearance on Stevens' tenth album Javelin, playing both acoustic and electric guitar on the 8-and-a-half-minute track "Shit Talk".

-Dessner also recently collaborated with Richard Reed Parry of The Arcade Fire on Parry's album "Music for Heart and Breath."
+Dessner also collaborated with Richard Reed Parry of The Arcade Fire on Parry's album Music for Heart and Breath.

 In 2020, Bryce composed orchestrations for Taylor Swift's eighth studio album, Folklore, which was produced and co-written by his brother Aaron Dessner.
-In 2020, he also collaborated with Swift on her ninth studio album, Evermore, with the song "Coney Island" with his band The National.
+In 2020, he also collaborated with Swift on her ninth studio album, Evermore, with the song "Coney Island" having features from Dessner and The National.

 In 2022, Dessner began a multi-year residency with the Yale Schwarzman Center as its inaugural Artist-in-Residence in Music, produced in collaboration with ArKtype, commissioning several new works by female composers including a new work for Julia Bullock by Composer Carolyn Yarnell as part of Bullock's History's Persistent Voice series, a collaboration led by composer Nathalie Joachim with Yvonne Lam and Nicholas Houfek, a multi-disciplinary installation by Ash Fure, and culminating in a new evening length theatrical work composed by Dessner and conceived in collaboration with director Kaneza Schaal slated for premiere in 2026.

+Dessner is featured on the song "Any Love of Any Kind" from Woodkid's soundtrack album to the 2025 video game Death Stranding 2: On the Beach.